 When I step outside in the summer and fall, it is the same as ringing a dinner bell for mosquitoes and other biting insects.
 Something about my blood chemistry is particularly attractive and within minutes I am swatting and inevitably running.
 There are plenty of insect repellents on the market, but either they aren’t very effective or the chemicals used are the stuff of nightmares.
 It’s helpful to have some natural, handy ways of dealing with the itching and swelling these little critters leave behind.
 Rule number one is do not scratch a bug bite.
 For many people, scratching leads to a rash or an infection and can leave you with uneven pigmentation.
-Give the bite a slap or a pinch until you can use natural relief from bug bites.
+Give the bite a slap or a pinch until you can use natural bug bite itch relief.

 Natural Relief From Bug Bites

 - Ice – cold therapy can provide relief from itching and keep the swelling down.
 A cube of ice on the bite will numb the nerves so itching and pain are reduced.
-It is a temporary measure to be sure, but does provide quick relief.
+It is a temporary natural anti-itch for bug bites, but does provide quick relief.

 - Real Aloe – I was fortunate enough to walk through a Hawaiian jungle a number of years ago.
 But the experience left me literally covered in bites from head to toe.
 I was miserable.
 An elderly Hawaiian gardener saw my skin.
 He told me to wait and disappeared into his garden.
 He came back with a spear from the aloe plant.
 Breaking it in half, he squeezed the gel onto my bites.
 He gave me the aloe piece and told me to apply it several times a day and the bites would go away quickly.
 Aloe is VERY soothing on the skin and great for itching and swelling.
 Try to use the real plant if possible rather than a bottle of processed gel from the store.
 The only caveat here is that aloe allergies do exist, so know your own skin and any sensitivity you may have.